 Author response:

 We acknowledge that 2 g frass per kg of soil may not seem excessive.
-While we agree it's unlikely to cause soil compaction or waterlogging, we cannot rule out these possibilities, as they are mentioned in the literature, although we didn't measure them specifically in our study.
+While we agree that it is unlikely to cause soil compaction or waterlogging, we cannot rule out these possibilities, as they are mentioned in the literature, although we did not measure them specifically in our study.

 Reviewer comment: Line 525, when what was “introduced to the frass”?
 Unclear.